This song is an attack on Charles Lindbergh

-This speech was roundly condemned as anti-Semitic, but it was no such thing.
-In it he said: "The Roosevelt Administration is the third powerful group which has been carrying this country toward war," adding, "they have used the war to justify the restriction of Congressional power and the assumption of dictatorial procedures on the part of the President and his appointees."
+This speech was roundly condemned as anti-Semitic.
+In it he said: "The Roosevelt Administration is the third powerful group which has been carrying this country toward war," adding, "They have used the war to justify the restriction of Congressional power and the assumption of dictatorial procedures on the part of the President and his appointees."

 Regarding the charge of anti-Semitism, Lindbergh identified three powerful groups who in his opinion were behind the drive to intervention, and voiced this opinion thus: "If any of these groups, the British, the Jewish or the Administration stops agitating for war, I believe there will be little danger of our involvement."

 This statement is perfectly reasonable; Jewish groups worldwide had instituted a boycott of Nazi Germany, an action that was understandable in view of the persecution of German Jewry, and the actions of the British Government were hardly a secret.

 Guthrie's take on Lindbergh though was not just that he was not simply an isolationist but a Nazi fellow traveler or even a paid agent of Hitler: "They say 'America First' but they mean 'America next!'"

 Although Guthrie was no Communist, he was certainly a fellow traveler, and had for years performed at Communist sponsored concerts and attended their rallies.
 And the Communists had been resolutely opposed to US intervention up until Hitler double-crossed Stalin and foolishly opened up a war on two fronts - an act which was to lead to his undoing.

 These sentiments were shared by Communists in Britain even after the declaration of war.
 Douglas Hyde had been news editor of the Communist Daily Worker